Windsor Lancers: Women's basketball

-The Windsor Lancers women's basketball program is led by Head Coach Chantal Vallée, a native of Montreal, has become one of the top women's basketball programs in the country, having capturing five straight CIS national titles in 2011, 2012, 2013, 2014, and 2015.
+The Windsor Lancers women's basketball program is led by Head Coach Chantal Vallée, a native of Montreal, who has become one of the top women's basketball programs in the country, having captured five straight CIS national titles in 2011, 2012, 2013, 2014, and 2015.

-The team has achieved some notable performances such as in the 2008–09 season, when the team set a 21-1 record, their first ever OUA Provincial Championship title.
-In 2010–11, the Lancers won their first ever CIS National Championship title in the program's 50th year.
+The team has achieved some notable performances, such as in the 2008–09 season, when the team set a 21-1 record, their first-ever OUA Provincial Championship title.
+In 2010–11, the Lancers won their first-ever CIS National Championship title in the program's 50th year.
 With a 20–2 regular season record.
 With the win, the Lancers became the first host school to ever win a CIS national championship title in women's basketball at home and were also the first team outside of the Canada West Conference to win the Bronze Baby Trophy in the last 19 years.

-In 2011–12, Coach Vallée and the Lancer women's basketball team captured their second straight CIS national title while in 2012–13, Vallée's squad made program history as they completed an undefeated regular season with a 21–0 record and the No. 1 ranking in Canada.
+In 2011–12, Coach Vallée and the Lancer women's basketball team captured their second straight CIS national title, while in 2012–13, Vallée's squad made program history as they completed an undefeated regular season with a 21–0 record and the No. 1 ranking in Canada.
 In 2013–14, Coach Vallée led her team to a fourth straight CIS national championship title, winning at home for the second time in four years.

 Football

-The Windsor Lancers football team began competing in the Central Canada Intercollegiate Football Conference in 1968, and have continued play uninterrupted since then.
-The team plays on Alumni Field out of University of Windsor Stadium located on the campus grounds at the University of Windsor.
+The Windsor Lancers football team began competing in the Central Canada Intercollegiate Football Conference in 1968 and has continued to play uninterrupted since then.
+The team plays on Alumni Field out of University of Windsor Stadium, located on the campus grounds at the University of Windsor.
 The program is notable for featuring three Hec Crighton Trophy winners, most recently being former Canadian Football League running back, Daryl Stephenson, when he won the award in 2006.
 The Hec Crighton Trophy was also claimed by Andrew Parici in 1972, becoming just the second quarterback to win the award, and Scott Mallender, also at quarterback, in 1979.
 The football team itself has won a Yates Cup championship in 1975.